 - 6XX2 - Temporary LDO/Permanent Enlisted: All grades: First day of second month after 30 years total active service, or first day of seventh month after failure of selection for next higher grade for second time, whichever occurs first.

-- 7XX1 - Permanent CWO: All grades: First day of third month after 30 years total active service, or first day of seventh month after failure of selection for next higher grade, whichever occurs first.
+- 7XX1 - Permanent CWO: CWO5: First day of third month after 33 years total active service.
+CWO4/below: First day of third month after 30 years total active service, or first day of seventh month after failure of selection for next higher grade, whichever occurs first.

 MINIMUM SERVICE REQUIREMENTS

 By law, an LDO must complete 10 years of commissioned service to retire as an officer or complete the initial four year obligation after accepting appointment if requesting reversion.

 CWOs must serve the initial six year obligation after accepting appointment before being eligible for voluntary retirement.

 All officers must fulfill obligated service requirements for education programs, etc., and comply with DOD/SECNAV area tour requirements.

 Once promoted, there are certain obligated service requirements that individuals must meet to be retirement eligible.
 Service Requirements under the Promotion Page provides minimum time-in-grade requirements for both voluntary and involuntary retirements.